10 Popular Bento Box Ingredients for a Perfect LunchKatachiware Japanese Style Tableware

 Gyudon, a flavorful layer of beef served atop a bed of rice.

 Bento Common Ingredients

-Bento boxes can be filled with almost anything that you like though traditional bento normally includes a heaped serving as rice for the main ingredient as it is the staple of Japanese cuisine.
-Popular food types in a Japanese bento box also include fish or meat, pickled or pre-cooked vegetables, tamagoyaki which is a Japanese omelet, potato or pasta salad and fruit which is sometimes served in a little side bowl.
+Bento boxes can be filled with almost anything that you like though traditional bento normally includes a heaped serving as rice as one of the main bento box ingredients as it is the staple of Japanese cuisine.
+Popular food types in a Japanese bento box also include fish or meat, pickled or pre-cooked vegetables, tamagoyaki which is a Japanese omelette, potato or pasta salad and fruit which is sometimes served in a little side bowl.